Wrongful Termination Attorneys in San Diego

 - The right to privacy — While you must disclose certain information to your employer, there are laws that protect your privacy and medical records.

-- The right to be free from discrimination — If your employer or co-workers treat you unfairly because of your illness, or you are unfairly terminated from employment, our employment lawyers can help.
+- The right to be free from discrimination — If your employer or co-workers treat you unfairly because of your illness, or you are unfairly terminated from employment, our lawyers can help.

 Learn More About Employee Rights: Schedule a Free Consultation with Our Attorneys